rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 [**Strider Burial**](https://www.nexusmods.com/morrowind/mods/47661)\
  Strider Burial is an overhaul of the area containing a few Strider husks East of Urshilaku Camp, turning the zone in a small Silt Strider graveyard complete with an optional high-level unmarked quest.

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Core
   * [x] 01 For Vanilla Rocks

 [**Faces of Vel - Ash Mire**](https://www.nexusmods.com/morrowind/mods/44200)\
  Adds a large mud pit in the foyada south of Bthuand and Zergonipal.

 * On MO2 installation, an installer window will pop up asking you to set a Data Files Directory.
-Right click on `Data Files` and select "Set as < data files > directory".
+* Right click on `Data Files` and select "Set as < data files > directory".

 [**The magic rock of Maar Gan**](https://www.nexusmods.com/morrowind/mods/50763)\
  Experience the Maar Gan shrine as the sacred place it should have been.

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Core
   * [x] 03- Ashfall add-on